hank-ai/darknet/README.md

 **Beware if you are following old tutorials with more complicated build steps, or build steps that don't match what is in this readme.**  The new build steps as described below started in August 2023.

+Software developers are encouraged to visit https://darknetcv.ai/ to get information on the internals of the Darknet/YOLO object detection framework.

 ## Linux CMake Method

 [![Darknet build tutorial for Linux](doc/linux_build_thumbnail.jpg)](https://www.youtube.com/watch?v=WTT1s8JjLFk)